Spitak

 Spitak (Սպիտակ), is a town and urban municipal community in the northern Lori Province of Armenia.
 It is 96 km north of the capital, Yerevan, and 22 km west of the provincial center, Vanadzor.
-Spitak was entirely destroyed during the devastating 1988 earthquake, and it was rebuilt in a slightly different location.
+Spitak was entirely destroyed during the devastating 1988 Armenian earthquake, and it was rebuilt in a slightly different location.
+Currently, the town has an approximate population of 11,000 as per the 2016 official estimate.

 Etymology

-The settlement was first known as Hamamlu, meaning "bath"' in Turkish, as the area had many baths.
-In 1948, it was renamed Spitak, meaning white in Armenian because of the presence of white limestone rocks in the area.
+Spitak, meaning white in Armenian because of the presence of white limestone rocks in the area.
 The word spitak itself derives from Middle Persian spēdag (compare Parthian ispēd).

 History

 The area of modern-day Spitak was probably inhabited since the 4th millennium BC, based on ancient settlements found on the surrounding hills.
 Many remnants are found on the Sardar hill dating back to the Bronze Age.
 Later, the region was included within the kingdom of Urartu during the 7th century BC.
 Between the 4th and 2nd centuries BC, the region was part of the Orontid Armenia, followed by the Artaxiad ruled in 189 BC.
 The region was included within the Tashir (Տաշիր) canton of the historic Gugark province, the 13th province of Greater Armenia.

 In the 9th century, the territory of Tashir became part of the newly founded Bagratid Kingdom of Armenia in 885.
 With the establishment of the Kingdom of Tashir-Dzoraget 979 under the protectorate of the Bagratids, the region of Tashir became part of the kingdom ruled by the Kiurikians until its dissolution in 1118.

 After a brief Byzantine rule over Armenia between 1045 and 1064, the invading Seljuks ruled over the entire region, including Tashir.
 However, with the establishment of the Zakarid Principality of Armenia in 1201 under the Georgian protectorate, the Eastern Armenian territories including Gugark had significantly grown.
 After the Mongols captured Ani in 1236, Tashir became part of the Ilkhanate as a Mongol protectorate, and the Zakarids became vassals to the Mongols.
 After the fall of the Ilkhanate in the mid-14th century, the Zakarid princes ruled over Tashir until 1360 when they fell to the invading Turkic tribes.

 In 1501, most of the Eastern Armenian territories including Tashir were occupied by Safavid Iran.
 In mid 17th century, the small village Hamamlu was founded in the historic region of Tashir, within the newly formed administrative territory of Erivan Khanate under the Afsharid dynasty of Iran.
 The first residents of the village were Armenian migrants from the Iranian town of Khoy.

 In 1828, the Erivan Khanate -including Hamamlu- was annexed by the Russian Empire.
 The region became officially part of the Russian Empire at the Treaty of Turkmenchay signed on 10 February 1828 between Imperial Russia and Qajar Persia.
 Hamamlu became part of the Alexandropol uyezd within the Erivan Governorate of the Russian Empire.

 In November 1918, Hamamlu was included within the newly formed Republic of Armenia.
 Following the Sovietization of Armenia in December 1920, Hamamlu was finally incorporated into Soviet Armenia on 11 February 1921.